 Must a tenant vacate in response to a 5-day lease violation notice?

 Not necessarily.
-The lease violation notice must inform the tenant to either remedy the lease violation or to leave if the violation is, in fact, capable of being remedied.
-Within 3 days after the service, the tenant may remedy the violation and save the lease form forfeiture.
+The lease violation notice must inform the tenant to either remedy the lease violation or to leave if the violation is not, in fact, capable of being remedied.
+Within 5 days after the service, the tenant may remedy the violation and save the lease from forfeiture.
 (NRS 40.2516)